silviu1169/FP/README.md

 # Python_application
-Python console application for the management of students grades and laboratory problems  for a discipline.
+Python console application for the management of students, grades and laboratory problems  for a discipline.

     Application allows you to: